crosire/reshade/REFERENCE.md

 Do not call `ImGui::Begin` and `ImGui::End` in the callback to create the overlay window itself, ReShade already does this for you before and after calling the callback function.
 You can however call `ImGui::Begin` and `ImGui::End` with a different title to open additional popup windows (this is not recommended though, since those are difficult to navigate in VR).

+Overlay names are shared across ReShade and all add-ons, which means you can register with a name already used by ReShade or another add-on to append widgets to that overlay.
+For example, `reshade::register_overlay("Settings", ...)` allows you to add widgets to the settings page in ReShade and `reshade::register_overlay("OSD", ...)` allows you to add additional information to the always visible on-screen display (clock, FPS, frametime) ReShade provides.

 ## Abstraction

 The graphics API abstraction is modeled after the Vulkan API, so much of the terminology used should be familiar to developers that have used Vulkan before.